VigneshVSV/hololinked-docs/source/development_notes.rst

 * Events pushed by the object will be automatically tunneled as HTTP server sent events

-Further web request handlers may be modified to change headers, authentication etc. or add additional endpoints which may cast resources to REST-like while leaving the RPC details to the package.
+Further web request handlers may be modified to change headers, authentication etc. or add additional endpoints which may cast resources to look REST-like while leaving the RPC details to the package.
 One uses exposed object members as follows:

 * properties can be used to model settings of instrumentation (both hardware and software-only),